keegoid/linux-deploy-scripts/README.md

 1. Commit your changes `git commit -am 'made some cool changes'`
 1. Push your master or branch commits to GitHub
    - `git push origin master`
-   - `git push origin my-new-feature`
+   - `git push -u origin my-new-feature`
 1. Create a new [Pull request][pull]

 ## Workflow